tiy-lv-frontend-2015-10/Assignment-16/readme.md

 # 11/03/15

-___This homework is due by 8am, on 11/04/2015___
-Theoretically, it's been done for several Millenia-- ...in a galaxy far, far away....

-## Objectives

-- Understand how to create objects with methods
-	But huh...my methods didn't really create many objects...only casualties.
-- Understand how to use Ajax with REST Representationally Transferred State to a galaxy far, far away....
-- Understand pagination and how to use it
-	...didn't really use it but ?page= worked.
-Too bad ?pageby= didn't.
-Or maybe?  ...no.

-## Normal Mode

 Create a javascript object with the following methods (not just global functions).
 The data can be grabbed from http://swapi.co/.